letsago/80Points/README.md

 Then the first card dealt will be a 2 of diamonds to hand 0.
-The second card dealt will be 2 of heards to hand 1, then 2 of spades to hand 2, 2 of clubs to hand 3, d3 to hand 0, and so on.
+The second card dealt will be 2 of heards to hand 1, then 2 of spades to hand 2, 2 of clubs to hand 3, 3 of diamonds to hand 0, and so on.

+### Usage with server

 To use the deterministic deck, run: